palladius/baby-alphabet/README.md

 Some examples:

 * `hotel.jpg`: word is the same in UK/IT so no biggie.
 * `barca (boat).jpg`.
 The system will understand its primary name (Italian) is BARCA and its secondary name (UK) is BOAT.
-You might argue on what decides what's primary and what's secondary and I might say it's obvisouly alphabetical, but Im getting in muddy waters by stating "developer's natuionality takes precedence".
+You might argue on what decides what's primary and what's secondary and I might say it's obvisouly alphabetical, but Im getting in muddy waters by stating "developer's nationality takes precedence".

 Some day I might just create a dB as parsing files and their WxH is slow and stupid.
 But for 26 images its still doable :)

 ## Add your own pictures